 Leaving Fletchville sells in hard copy and as an e-book through Orca Publishers. https://www.orcabook.com/Search.aspx?k=Leaving+Fletchville It is also available through Amazon, https://www.amazon.com/-/e/B0055JD67U Chapters, or on-line bookstores, or visit Lighthouse Books in Brighton.
 You can also order it from René (see contact page).

-René recently joined a group of writers in Northumberland County and they chose two of his short stories inclusion in their anthology this year.
-These books are available from Blue Denim Press in Cobourg.
+René recently joined a group of writers in Northumberland County and they chose two of his short stories inclusion in their 2016 anthology.
+Available from Blue Denim Press in Cobourg.

 List of Published Books